Skip to content

 Conditionals

 It's that easy!
 Let's turn it up a notch.
 Let's say we want to know how many delegates of a "state" are "Pro" or "Anti" administration.
-We could directly query that in the aggregation without the need of lambda or grooming the DataFrame.
+We could directly query that in the aggregation without the need of a lambda or grooming the DataFrame.

 q = (